Certified Metal Carports and non-certified Metal Carports

 Features of Non-certified Metal Carports

 Unless specified, every metal carport kit that we sell are non-certified and come with the default features.
 The structural framework of our non-certified units has steel tubes of 14-gauge.
 If you live in areas where extreme weather events are more common, then we recommend that you upgrade the carport with the 12-gauge framework.
 Similarly, by default, the metal panels covering the carport are 29-gauge in thickness which you can upgrade to 26-gauge.
-All of our non-certified units come with at least the four corner braces.
+All of our non-certified units come with at least four corner braces.
 However, for added strength, you can increase the number of the braces at an additional cost.

 For smaller metal carports, you have three options for the roof style, whether your metal carport is certified or not.
 But metal carports cannot span great widths with regular and boxed eave roof style.
 Hence, large metal carports are always provided with vertical roofs.
 It is also better to get a certified unit if you are planning to purchase a large metal carport.